 Computer Hardware Chart A detailed and handy hardware chart for notebook RAM, desktop RAM, CPU sockets, hard drives, ports, processor card slots, processor card sockets, peripheral cards, desktop card slots and power connectors.

-ASCII stands for American Standard Code for Information Interchange.
+ASCII: The Pronouncation Guide ASCII stands for American Standard Code for Information Interchange.
 Computers can only understand numbers, so an ASCII code is the numerical representation of a character such as ‘a’ or ‘@’ or an action of some sort.
 The non-printing ASCII characters are rarely used for their original purpose.
 This page features an ASCII character table and includes descriptions of the first 32 non-printing characters and the guide to their pronouncation.

 Name Pronunciation Guide

 Inogolo is a practical, easy-to-use website devoted to the English pronunciation of the names of people, places, and miscellaneous stuff.
 The site contains a searchable database of names with both phonetic and audio pronunciations in English.

 Usability and User Experience

 Hand picked UX related resources

 UXMARKZ is a collection of hand picked UX related resources, updated daily.
 You will find interesting sites, articles, videos, images and slideshows from the field of interaction design, usability, information achitecture, user interface design and other.
 All submissions are moderated.